-Megan Ramos and I started using intermittent fasting in the Intensive Dietary Management program sometime around 2013.
+Megan Ramos and I started using intermittent fasting in the Intensive Dietary Management (edit now the Tasting Method) program sometime around 2013.
 At the time, the entire notion of fasting smelled faintly of quackery.
 The prevailing wisdom was that skipping meals was an entirely suicidal idea, from a weight standpoint.
 After all, everybody ‘knew’ that skipping meals would make you so ravenously hungry that you would be helpless to resist stuffing donuts by the box into your mouth.

 Dr. Michael Mosley and myself